 PostgreSQL maintains data reliability by logging each transaction in the WAL on the primary server, and writing it to disk periodically.
 In order to ensure high availability, the primary server needs to communicate WAL updates to one or more standby servers so that it will be prepared to failover to a standby if needed.
 RDS users can implement this type of high-availability setup by creating a Multi-AZ deployment.

 In this post, we’ll cover all of these concepts in more detail, as well as the important metrics for monitoring PostgreSQL on RDS, which will help ensure that your database is able to do its work successfully.

-AWS RDS PostgreSQL key metrics
+Amazon RDS PostgreSQL key metrics

 Both PostgreSQL and RDS automatically collect a substantial number of statistics about the activity of your database instances, but here we will focus on just a few categories that can help you gain insights into the health and performance of your database:

 - Write query throughput and performance